christiansandberg/canopen/doc/sdo.rst

     .. describe:: len(array)

-       Return the length of the array.
+       Return the length of the array, not counting the "highest subindex" entry itself.
        This will make a SDO read operation on subindex 0.

     .. method:: values()